 Do you want to use animal or natural fiber yarn?

-If so, there are a couple things to keep in mind when making your selection.
-Some animal fiber yarns and even blended yarns pill, which means they fuzz or fray over time and with repeated rubbing.
-Not a good thing for a blanket.
+If so, there are a couple things to keep in mind when making yarn selections.
+Some animal fibers and even blended fiber yarns will pill (get fuzzy or fray over time with repeated rubbing).
+This can turn into a longevity nightmare for a blanket.

 Another thing to consider is whether it can be washed or not.
 Wool is especially sensitive to hot temperatures as well as agitation and many wool yarns will felt when exposed to it.
 That being said,